EliranMalka1/secure-Comunication_LTD/README.md

 ## Project Overview

 Welcome to **Communication_LTD (Secure Version)**, a web application developed as a final project for a cybersecurity course.
 This application provides a platform for managing users and customers, with a strong emphasis on security best practices.
+This is the secure version; a deliberately vulnerable version will be implemented later for comparison.

 The core functionalities of the system include:
 -   **User Management**: Secure registration and login functionalities.